nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 We have experience that is relevant to HOT, OSM, and the Task Manager Challenge.

 We have built services and infrastructure within the Staples SparX machine learning team for over 3 years.
 Staples' Experimentation Platform (EP), in particular, is entirely designed, built, and operated by nilenso.
-EP handles many terrabytes of streaming data at a rate of 500 requests per second under a Service Level Agreement (SLA) of <10ms in the 99.9th percentile.
+EP handles many terabytes of streaming data at a rate of 500 requests per second under a Service Level Agreement (SLA) of <10ms in the 99.9th percentile.
 Akshay Gupta (@kitallis, on Twitter/IRC/Slack) currently leads the EP team and would be our tech lead for Task Manager 3.

 We have presented on the Experimentation Platform architecture at Functional Conf 2015: